Chiefs set for Oakland game while Hunt wonders what’s next

 The NFL then contacted Cleveland police, the person said.
 Police declined to provide the video.
 Police and hotel officials have not commented.

+The video showed Hunt lunging toward a woman and several others in a hotel hallway, and the player being restrained several times before knocking two people down.
+Two police reports were filed in which each person accuses the other: Hunt is listed as the suspect in one; a woman, Abigail Ottinger, is the suspect in the other.

-In its grainy and graphic footage, the video changed everything, proving what Hunt had told the Chiefs was not the case.
-The team said he “was not truthful in those discussions.”
+In its grainy and graphic footage, the video brought a new dimension to developments, showing that what Hunt had told the Chiefs was not the case.
+The team said he was “not truthful in those discussions.”

 The matter brought immediate comparisons to the video of Ravens running back Ray Rice punching a woman in an elevator, which ultimately led to a long legal saga that ended with him never playing in the NFL again.

-The big difference between Rice and Hunt, though, is this: Rice was on the downward side of his career while Hunt was on the ascension.
+The big difference between Rice and Hunt, though, is this: Rice was on the downward side of his career while Hunt was on the ascent.

-Hunt remains on the commissioner’s exempt list, which means he can’t play or attend games while the NFL investigates.
-But as was the case when the Redskins signed linebacker Reuben Foster, who had been cut last week after he was arrested on suspicion of domestic violence, the list does not prevent another team from taking a chance on a potential superstar.
+Being on the exempt list does not prevent another team from taking a chance on a player.
+That was the underlined when the Washington Redskins signed linebacker Reuben Foster, who had been cut last week after he was arrested on suspicion of domestic violence.

-The Redskins faced harsh public criticism, and there will no doubt be a similar uproar if a team signs Hunt.
-But balancing that against the benefits of a young star in his prime is a delicate decision for team executives.
+The Redskins faced harsh public criticism, and there will no doubt be a similar outcry if a team signs Hunt.
+But balancing such opposition against the benefits of a young star in his prime is a delicate decision for team executives.

-There are many more steps before Hunt takes the field.
+There are many more steps before Hunt takes the field again.

-If it ever happens again.
+If it ever happens.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL